atlarge-research/opendc/README.md

 cd opendc/
 ```

 In the directory you just entered, you need to set up a set of environment variables.
 To do this, create a file called `.env` in the `opendc` folder.
-In this file, replace `your-google-oauth-client-id` with your `client_id` from the OAuth client ID you created and put the path of this `opendc` folder in the place of `/your/path/to/opendc`.
+In this file, replace `your-google-oauth-client-id` with your `client_id` from the OAuth client ID you created and put the path of this `opendc` folder where this placeholder is currently listed: `/your/path/to/opendc`.
 For a standard setup, you can leave the other settings as-is.

 ```.env
 MONGO_INITDB_ROOT_USERNAME=root